 While some only think of executive-level positions for succession planning, your entire organization can feel the effect.
 What if a trusted software coder with 20+ years of experience and intricate product knowledge suddenly retires, where do you turn?
 Or what if you lose a growing, talented performer because the individual lacked a clear understanding of future opportunities within your company.

-Without a plan in place to keep talented people or utilize their knowledge, you’ll experience a setback that will impact productivity and performance, ultimately costing your bottom line.
+Without a plan in place to keep talented people or utilize their knowledge, you could experience a setback that will impact productivity and performance, ultimately hurting your bottom line.

 Here are actionable steps to enhance engagement and improve retention across your organization.